 8 Genius Hacks To Budget For Baby Without Going Broke – Babies don’t have to be expensive!
 Here are 8 genius savvy tips to budget for baby without going broke!
-By using a little frugal savvy you can stay on budget and out of debt in anticipation of your new little bundle!
+By using a little frugal savvy you can budget for baby and stay out of debt in anticipation of your new little bundle!

 Consumerism is such that things people need and want cost money.
 Consumerism also targets the most vulnerable.